tomtomjhj/init.vim/notes.md

 ## leak?
 After opening huge file and :bwipe-ing it, the memory usage doesn't reduce.

-## markdown comment undo doesn't update ts highlight
-* in markdown, html comment, then uncomment with u
-    * `yss*` undo works fine, so maybe it's injection problem
-* reproducible without the on_line optimization
-* not reproduced in 0.9.4, so maybe related to incremental parsing and injection
-* undo on_bytes order issue?
-* note that the highlighter uses ephemeral marks

 # annoyances ingrained in vi(m)
 * `ge` ... design of inclusive/exclusive stuff